 If the Tenant submits a Defence challenging for example the validity of the Section 21 Notice, then a hearing will be fixed and matters will inevitably take longer.

-Assuming that no hearing is necessary however, we offer a fixed fee service of £300 to prepare the necessary Court papers to commence the claim and to apply for the Possession Order.
-There is in addition a Court Fee payable, currently £325.00.
+Assuming that no hearing is necessary, however, we offer a fixed fee service of £300 to prepare the necessary Court papers to commence the claim and to apply for the Possession Order.
+There is in addition a Court Fee payable, currently £355.00.(possession order)

-7. Enforcement Once you have obtained the possession order, unless the tenant leaves, you will have to take enforcement action (i.e. instructing bailiffs) to evict.
-This process involves applying to the Court for a bailiff’s appointment and paying a further fee of £100.
+7. Enforcement Once you have obtained the possession order unless the tenant leaves, you will have to take enforcement action (i.e. instructing bailiffs) to evict.
+This process involves applying to the Court for a bailiff’s appointment and paying a further fee of £121.
 An appointment for a bailiff to attend the property usually takes several weeks but depends on the workload at the local court.

 .
-If the proceedings are defended and become prolonged, further costs estimates will be given as the case proceeds.
+If the proceedings are defended and become prolonged, further cost estimates will be given as the case proceeds.

 8. How much will it cost me?

 Heaven Estate Agent fixed fees for the following services:-